guilherme-andrade/hubspot-code-exercise/submission.md

 - I used `Webpack` instead of `Gulp` because I'm more familiar with it and felt more comfortable setting up plugins like `ESlint` and using a `dev-server`.

 - I didn't write `CSS` in separate files because I like the `styled-components` paradigm and the flexibility it provides, especially for it's reusability for Web and native applications.

+- Used `Smart/Dumb` components in a `modular` structure for separation of concerns and maximum respect for the single responsibility principle.

+- Used the React `Context` Api (like Netflix does for their filtering) to carry state between components.

+- Used `Babel` and `ESlint`.

+- Used a `service` to keep logic outside of components and make it reusable (maybe this could have been inside of an effect `hook` actually).

 ## Is there anything else you'd like to let us know?